MartinKoeoep/project-1-wdi/README.md

 <img src='./images/the_heist_example.gif'>

+- Player moves around controlling the character 'Emilia' using W A S D keys for 'up','left','down',right respectively.
 - Guard Movement is entirely randomised.
 - Treasures are animated with accompanying sound effect upon pick up.
 - Windows are added too give the player a quick way to bypass guards.